csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

     }

-* Hacks are ugly—give them ugly classes.
+* Hacks are ugly — give them ugly classes.
 * Hacks should be temporary, do not reuse or bind onto their classes.
 * Keep an eye on the number of Hacks classes in your codebase.